 Trowels function as mini hand shovels that are perfect for removing weeds, prying loose stones from the soil, digging holes, and even measuring them since later versions included serrated blades that allow you to accurately check out the hole you excavated.

-When window shopping for trowels, look for something that feels very ergonomic-looking and comfortable, as well as choose a weight that sits right with your hand – you’ll know it’s the perfect trowel for you when you try weighing it with your grip.
+When window shopping for trowels, look for something that feels ergonomic and comfortable.
+Also, choose a weight that sits right in your hand—you’ll know it’s the perfect trowel when you try weighing it with your grip.

 Garden Rake